Serving all people by providing personalized health and wellness through exemplary care, education and research.

 You may have some side effects when you start taking medicines.
 This does not mean you should stop taking them.
-Instead, talk to your doctor.
-Be sure to mention side effects, such as nausea, lightheadedness, leg swelling, and sleep problems.
-Also mention if any medicine causes confusion, hallucinations, or involuntary movements.
+Instead, talk with your healthcare provider.
+Tell him or her about any side effects, such as nausea, lightheadedness, leg swelling, and sleep problems.
+Also tell your provider if any medicine causes confusion, hallucinations, or involuntary movements.
 Some people have an unusual desire to gamble or engage in other obsessive behaviors.
-Your doctor may adjust the amount of medicine you take.
+Your provider may adjust the amount of medicine you take.
 Or, you may be given another type.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |